Informasjonsforvaltning/norvoc/vocabularies/evidence-type/README.md

 Controlled vocabulary for predefined Evidence Types

-The vocabulary is published to: https://data.norge.no/vocabulary/evidence-type
+The URI for this vocabulary is https://data.norge.no/vocabulary/evidence-type#

 [_Norwegian Digitalization Agency / Digitaliseringsdirektoratet_](https://digdir.no/)